-Mainline for Moms is a bridge for families - providing them support and help putting them on the path of self-sufficiency.
+Mainline for Moms is just that; a lifeline for mothers in every way - supporting them on their path to self-sufficiency.

 From our experience, having someone to care for your child is essential to combating poverty and promoting self-sufficiency.
 Mothers can actively look for work, go to school and learn a trade, and improve their current circumstance.
 Even for those who are eligible for the state child care subsidy have to wait up to 45 days to get approved and to be eligible you have to be "currently" working or going to school to justify the need for subsidized child care (a catch 22).
 The need for child care is often immediate.
 Mainline for Moms is a bridge for families - providing them support and help putting them on the path of self-sufficiency.

 In addition to childcare, we help link mothers to other free resources for housing, financial assistance, furniture, job preparedness and placement, GED courses, college enrollment, computer courses, parenting workshops, health screenings and just about everything else you can think of.
 Providing childcare, allows mothers to focus on improving their current situation by empowering themselves and achieving self-sufficiency.
 In a nutshell, Mainline for Moms is just that; a lifeline for mothers in every way!

 Through monetary donations we are able to provide emergency, temporary and full-time child care to mothers.

 Emergency/Temporary Child Care is a unique solution for parents to the back up child care dilemma.
 Through Nest mothers can book emergency/temporary child care, when their regular child care has broken down.
 For every donation of $25 - we can provide a mother with ten hours of emergency/temporary child care.
 Mothers can fill out job applications, go on interviews, see about their own health, study or do what mothers do with a couple of childless hours.

 Scholarships support those mothers who have unique situations that disqualify them for child care subsidy.
 A donation of: